gustavoparedes/QuickLog/README.md

+# The workflow:

-The workflow is basically to process one or several (usually all) logs from one or several machines and then start searching for logs related to activities of interest, put tags and comments and finally make a timeline for example with the relevant sessions or events that were logged sorted chronologically as a timeline.
+Basically to process one or several (usually all) logs from one or several machines and then start searching for logs related to activities of interest, put tags and comments and finally make a timeline for example with the relevant sessions or events that were logged sorted chronologically as a timeline.